South Kuzbass Power Station

 South Kuzbass GRES is a thermal power plant (GRES) in Kaltan, Kemerovo Oblast, Russia.

 As of January 1, 2007 total electric power 554 MW, heating — 560 Gcal/h.

-Currently is a part of Mechel.
+It is currently a part of Mechel.

 GRES is located close to the local coal deposits, largest metallurgical power-consuming industries, mining complexes and the public service of the southern Kuzbass.
-Coal for the GRES arrives primary from Southern Kuzbass Coal Company, also owned by Mechel.
+Coal for the GRES arrives primarily from the Southern Kuzbass Coal Company, also owned by Mechel.